Showing posts with label cultural artefacts. Show all posts

 6 I don't mean whatever it means.
 I mean what I think others think when I use the term

 7 I think masturbation is a good example.
-It is a coping mechanism against the internal pressure of having to find suitable, attractive mating patterns all the time
+It is a coping mechanism against the internal pressure of having to find suitable, attractive mating partner all the time

 8 As I write this, I remember one of David Eagleman's stories in Sum where people die twice: once when they die physically, later when everyone on earth who knows about them, by whatever means, dies too